European Hockey Federation

-The European Hockey Federation is a European sports federation for field hockey, based in Brussels.
+EuroHockey is a European sports federation for field hockey, based in Brussels.
 It is the umbrella organisation for all European national federations, and organises the Euro Hockey League.
-Marijke Fleuren was elected president on 22 August 2011.
+The president of the league is Marcos Hofmann.
 In reaction to the 2022 Russian invasion of Ukraine, the European Hockey Federation banned the participation of all Russian and Belarusian athletes and officials from all events sanctioned by the Federation.